MisakaTAT/MisakaTAT/README.md

 </a>

 - Hi there, I'm [MisakaTAT](https://github.com/MisakaTAT).
-- I'm an FPS gamer and welcome to play with me.
-- I'm a beginner HAM radio enthusiast with the call sign BG5ISN.
-- Currently, I'm expanding my programming skills and learning Rust.
-- As a developer, I occasionally work on open-source projects.
+- I'm an FPS gamer.
+Welcome to play with me!
+I'm a beginner HAM radio enthusiast with the call sign **BG5ISN**.
+Currently, I'm expanding my programming skills and learning **Rust**.
+As a developer, I occasionally work on open-source projects.

 ### Find Me